cauldronio/cauldron-deployment/README.md

     For more information about each certificate, you can access the following link for more details: [OpenDistro Certificates](https://opendistro.github.io/for-elasticsearch-docs/docs/security-configuration/generate-certificates/)

+5. Define your own set of dashboards for your project.

+    If you want to define some default visualizations for your deployment, you can include them in `files/cauldron_host/kibana_objects`.
+Only exported `*.ndjson` files from Kibana 7.X are supported.
+More information at [Kibana saved objects](https://www.elastic.co/guide/en/kibana/current/managing-saved-objects.html).

 ## Run for impatients

 Navigate to `playbooks` directory from the root of the repository.